 Subrogation is the right of the health insurance company to be paid back for what they already paid on your behalf if you receive compensation from the other driver.

-You may be disappointed to know that when you receive a personal injury settlement, not all of it may end up in your bank account.
+You may be disappointed to know that when you receive a Chicago car accident injury settlement, not all of it may end up in your bank account.
 There are others who may rightfully and legally have a claim to receive part of your settlement of jury award.
 This is on account of money that they are already paid out on your behalf.
 This is called the right of subrogation and it is something that someone else possesses as a condition of a contract that you have already signed.

 While this may seem unfair, it makes perfect legal sense.
 The most common type of claimant who possesses the right of subrogation will be your health insurance company.
 When you sign your insurance policy and legally agree to it, one of the terms and conditions of the policy is the right of subrogation.
 This means that they can be paid back out of your settlement.
 If the health insurance were to pay money on your behalf and were not to be paid back, you would be receiving a windfall.

 In Illinois, the health insurance’s right of subrogation is not unlimited.
 There is a state law that mandates that the insurance company reduce their subrogation claim if the amount of the settlement means that you would be receiving nothing after the health insurance company was paid.
 Also, if your settlement is reduced due to the fact that you were partially at fault for your injuries, then the health insurance must reduce the size of their claim.
 In addition, when the medical insurance exercises their right to subrogation, they must pay for their share of your attorney’s fees.
-A personal injury attorney will be able to explain to you in greater detail how subrogation works and will work to protect your rights to the maximum extent possible.
+A Chicago car accident attorney will be able to explain to you in greater detail how subrogation works and will work to protect your rights to the maximum extent possible.

 The insurance company may either be uncertain as to who was responsible for the accident or they may think that you are not fully following their rules.